-Tricyclic antidepressants affect neurotransmitters-the natural substances that are needed for certain parts of the brain to work normally.
+Tricyclic antidepressants affect the natural substances (neurotransmitters) that are needed for certain parts of the brain to work more normally.
 They increase the activity of serotonin and norepinephrine to more normal levels in the parts of the brain that regulate concentration, motivation, and mood.
-Science does not yet know how imipramine helps stop bed-wetting.